-Name Capacity/Nature of interest Number of Shares held as at the Latest Practicable Date Percentage of shareholding as at the Latest Practicable Date (approximate) Number of Shares held immediately after completion of the Capitalisation Issue and the [REDACTED] Percentage of interests in the Company immediately after completion of the Capitalisation Issue and the [REDACTED] (approximate) SGL Beneficial owner 18,089,870 90.45% [REDACTED] [REDACTED] Mr. Sabine Interest of a controlled corporation (Note 1); interest held jointly with other persons (Note 1) 18,348,158 91.74% [REDACTED] [REDACTED] Maureen Alice SABINE ("Mrs. Sabine") Interest of a Spouse (Note 3) 18,348,158 91.74% [REDACTED] [REDACTED] Mr. Fletcher Interest of a controlled corporation (Note 1); interest held jointly with other persons (Note 1) 18,348,158 91.74% [REDACTED] [REDACTED] Jacqueline FLETCHER ("Mrs. Fletcher") Interest of a Spouse (Note 4) 18,348,158 91.74% [REDACTED] [REDACTED] Mr. Cheung Beneficial owner (Note 2); interest of a controlled corporation (Note 1); interest held jointly with other persons (Note 1) 18,348,158 91.74% [REDACTED] [REDACTED] Helen Oi Yan CHOI ("Mrs. Cheung") Interest of a Spouse (Note 5) 18,348,158 91.74% [REDACTED] [REDACTED]
+Capacity/Nature Number of Shares held as at the Latest Percentage of shareholding as at the Latest Practicable Date completion of the [REDACTED] and Percentage of interests in the Company immediately after completion of the [REDACTED] and [REDACTED] Name of interest Practicable Date (approximate) [REDACTED] (approximate) SGL Beneficial owner 9,044,935 90.45% [REDACTED] [REDACTED] Mr. Sabine Interest of a controlled corporation (Note 1); interest held jointly with other persons (Note 1) 9,174,079 91.74% [REDACTED] [REDACTED] Mr. Fletcher Interest of a controlled corporation (Note 1); interest held jointly with other persons (Note 1) 9,174,079 91.74% [REDACTED] [REDACTED] Mr. Cheung Beneficial owner (Note 2); interest of a controlled corporation (Note 1); interest held jointly with other persons (Note 1) 9,174,079 91.74% [REDACTED] [REDACTED]

-- Note 1: SGL will be directly interested in [REDACTED] Shares immediately after completion of the Capitalisation Issue and the [REDACTED] and SGL is wholly-owned by the SGL Shareholders, among which Mr. Sabine, Mr. Fletcher and Mr. Cheung are acting in concert in respect of their interests in the Company and therefore, each of Mr. Sabine, Mr. Fletcher and Mr. Cheung is deemed to be interested in all the Shares held by them in aggregate by virtue of the SFO. - Note 2: Mr. Cheung will be directly interested in [REDACTED] Shares immediately after completion of the Capitalisation Issue and the [REDACTED]. - Note 3: Mrs. Sabine is the spouse of Mr. Sabine.
-By virtue of the SFO, Mrs. Sabine is deemed to be interested in the Shares held by Mr. Sabine. - Note 4: Mrs. Fletcher is the spouse of Mr. Fletcher.
-By virtue of the SFO, Mrs. Fletcher is deemed to be interested in the Shares held by Mr. Fletcher. - Note 5: Mrs. Cheung is the spouse of Mr. Cheung.
-By virtue of the SFO, Mrs. Cheung is deemed to be interested in the Shares held by Mr. Cheung.
+- Note 1: SGL will be directly interested in [REDACTED] Shares immediately after completion of the [REDACTED] and [REDACTED] and SGL is wholly-owned by the SGL Shareholders, among which Mr. Sabine, Mr. Fletcher and Mr. Cheung are acting in concert in respect of their interests in the Company and therefore, each of Mr. Sabine, Mr. Fletcher and Mr. Cheung is deemed to be interested in all the Shares held by them in aggregate by virtue of the SFO. - Note 2: Mr. Cheung will be directly interested in [REDACTED] Shares immediately after completion of the [REDACTED] and [REDACTED].